Getting Started - OpenFin

 Testable allows you to load test your OpenFin application by simulating virtual users launching and using your application.

-Because the OpenFin runtime is Chromium, we can use Selenium to run our tests.
-This guide follows a basic example of running a sample OpenFin application with Webdriver.io on Testable.
-All source code can be found at openfin-wdio-testable-example (which is adapted from openfin-wdio-testable-example for Testable).
+Because the OpenFin runtime is Chromium, Puppeteer is a great tool to choose for testing.
+This guide follows a basic example of running a sample OpenFin application with Puppeteer on Testable.
+All source code can be found at openfin-puppeteer-testable-example.

 Enter the test case name (e.g. OpenFin Demo) and press Next.